 This programme is unique in its focus on insects.
 Insects are the dominant life form on earth, are indispensable in nature, live everywhere, are small enough to handle yet large enough to observe, and are popular with children.
 Insects are perfect for learning about nature and the environment.

 The resource materials, particularly the book and videos, are designed to arouse heart-felt interest, ignite passion and promote a joy in learning, playfully but convincingly covering important biological, ecological and environmental topics.
-The insect-centred topics surprise and delight children as young as 6, university students, adults and pensioners alike.
+The insect-centered topics surprise and delight children as young as 6, university students, adults and pensioners alike.

 Watch a 6-min introductory video.